 Even though Doreen wasn’t able to care for her children there was no doubt she loved us.
 (If you want to know more about her story, please read post: Letters to Anne Frandi-Coory.
 But both our extended Lebanese and Italian families abandoned her and her children.

 Doreen had 6 children in all.
 Hers was a desperate quest to find love and a family.
-Three children were taken from her and adopted out.
+Three later children were taken from her and adopted out.
 Her oldest son Kevin lived with her in between her frequent bouts in a psychiatric hospital when he was just a small boy.
 His was a lifelong devotion to her.
 I was her second child and my brother Anthony her third.
 All three of us were placed in various orphanages; Kevin whenever Doreen couldn’t look after him (she was either working or in hospital, no benefits in those days).
-Records show I was 10 months old and Anthony a new born when we were placed in the Mercy Orphanage For The Poor in Dunedin, for all our formative years.
+Records show that I was ten months old when I was left at the Mercy orphanage in Dunedin and later, Anthony was left there when he was seven months old.
+Both of us were incarcerated in various Catholic orphanages for most of our formative years.

 I don’t know the full truth as to why I, Kevin and Anthony were not adopted out as well, but the one thing we three had in common was that we had three different fathers who were all brothers from an immigrant Lebanese family.
-My father Joseph adopted Kevin at about six months old and of course I was his only child.
+My father Joseph Coory adopted Kevin when he was about two years old after he and Doreen were married, and of course I was his only child.
 He loved us and did his best, but his family were adamant they did not want us in the family home.
 Anthony was completely ignored and neglected until he was much older but cannot remember any of his past traumas.
 However, they show in his demeanour and on his face.

 Getting back to sibling separation, the reason for my writing this piece.